helm/charts/incubator/webpagetest-server/README.md

 ## Configuration

-The following tables lists the configurable parameters of the WordPress chart and their default values.
+The following tables lists the configurable parameters of the WebPageTest chart and their default values.

 | Parameter                            | Description                                | Default                                                    |
 | -------------------------------      | -------------------------------            | ---------------------------------------------------------- |